JehadHamamreh/aloe/README.md

 ### Running the OFDM demo waveform
 The OFDM test waveform is defined in file ofdm.app.
 It defines the DSP modules that build the waveform and their interconnections, among others.

-If you did not installed ALOE++, from the `build` directory, run:
+If you did not installed ALOE++, from the `aloe-0.6` directory, run:

-`rtdal_lnx/runcf ../osld.app ../config`
+`build/rtdal_lnx/runcf ./osld.app ./config`

-The file `../osld.app` defines the waveform graph.
-The file `../config` stores the configuration of ALOE++.
+The file `osld.app` defines the waveform graph.
+The file `config` stores the configuration of ALOE++.
 It allows to change the time slot length, the support for USRP devices and the location of the component libraries.

 To LOAD, INIT and RUN the waveform, just type:
  *  **l** and Enter,